s6ruby/programming-crypto-contracts/README.md

 # Programming Crypto Blockchain Contracts Step-by-Step Book / Guide

 _Let's Start with Ponzi & Pyramid Schemes.
-Run Your Own lotteries, Gambling Casinos and more on the Blockchain World Computer..._
+Run Your Own Lotteries, Gambling Casinos and more on the Blockchain World Computer..._

 ## Ponzis and Pyramids

+### Simple Ponzi - Investment of a Lifetime!

 Let's start with a simple ponzi scheme contract: